-If you answered "Yes" to I, II, and III above, then your core is effective.
-Based upon table 8A, is your core effective? ⊠Yes □No Answer either (a) or (b):
+If you answered "Yes" to I, II, and III above, then your core is effective. □Yes □No

-- (a) If your core is effective, then identify action steps your school leadership team should continue to take for early identification of at risk or high-risk students. - (b) If you answered "No" to at least one of the items above (I, II, or III) then indicate the supports and interventions and action steps your school leadership team will implement at the beginning of the next school year to improve core strength: - Core Effectiveness Action Steps: (2-4 steps) - 1.
-Monitor our number of referrals and specifically students who are at risk. - 2.
-Referred students will be discussed during our CPST meetings and follow up, throughout the year. - We will offer counseling by outside agencies and use behavior contracts, as needed, that are specific to individual students. - 8C.
+Based upon table 8A, is your core effective?

+Answer either (a) or (b):

+(a) If your core is effective, then identify action steps your school leadership team should continue to take for early

+identification of at risk or high-risk students.

+(b) If you answered "No" to at least one of the items above (I, II, or III) then indicate the supports at nd interventions and

+action steps your school leadership team will implement at the beginning of the next school year to improve core strength:

+Core Effectiveness Action Steps: (2-4 steps)

+1.

+2.

+2.

+3.

+4.

+8C.
 Disproportionality is often measured with the relative risk statistic calculation (Relative Risk Ratio = RRR), a measure that indicates the probability of a certain event (e.g., referrals) for one subgroup when compared to all other subgroups.
 Please refer to and review the Quarterly Big 5 Data Template for Quarter 3, Section 5.

 Subgroup Risk Ratio If your risk ratio is greater than 1.0 for any subgroup, disproportionality is indicated for that subgroup.
 Is disproportionality shown in any of your subgroups?

-Referrals by Grade Level 7 th grade 1.21 ⊠Yes □ No Referrals by Race vs Population Black/African American 2.31 ⊠Yes □No
+Referrals by Grade Level □Yes □No

+Referrals by Race vs Population □Yes □No